-of copper tracks is created on an insulating board.
+WIRED TOGETHER On a printed circuit (PC) board, a network of copper tracks is created on an insulating board.
 Components, including silicon chips, are plugged or soldered into holes in the PC board.

-Computers are essential for spacecraft like this satellite.
+OUT IN SPACE below Computers are essential for spacecraft like this satellite.
 The silicon chip means that control devices can be housed in the limited space on board.